Interviews

 Not necessarily.
 Notifying applicants of their interview status and sending invitations for specific interview events can be separate actions.
 We recommend that you notify applicants using a personal email of their interview status and the timing when interview invitations will be sent out prior to actually sending the invitations.

-The standard invitation and rejection emails sent from within NMS Interview are short, simple, and impersonal.
+The standard invitation and rejection emails sent from within NMS Interview are impersonal and transactional in nature.
 Samples of the emails are available in the NMS Interview User Guide.

 Once you have sent the personal notification email to your candidates, you can use NMS Interview to send interview invitations.